S3-working-group/s3-practical-guide/content/src/focused-interactions/governance-meeting.md

 ## Governance Meeting

-**Groups meet at regular intervals to decide what to do to achieve objectives, and to set constraints on how and when things will be done.**
+**Teams meet at regular intervals to decide what to do to achieve objectives, and to set constraints on how and when things will be done.**

 A governance meeting is usually: